 We believe that if the books available to you are to represent the broadest possible range of voices, there must be submission options available to writers who don’t have the means to pay those fees.
 So we’ve introduced an option that allows writers to determine what fee they will pay… or pay no fee at all.
 We ask that if you can afford to pay, you do.
 Consider it a contribution to the reading process for a small, independent press staffed by volunteers and run out of a basement.
 Every dollar you contribute helps us keep the lights on and print more books.

 What will happen to the fees you collect?

-All fees collected will be applied to selecting, acquiring, publishing, and distributing one or more collections selected through this process.
+All fees collected will be applied to acquiring, publishing, and distributing the collection(s) selected through this process.
 If the fees collected don’t cover those expenses, we’ll make up the difference.
 Our staff—including all readers for this open reading period—is made up entirely of volunteers.

 If I pay less, will my manuscript receive the same consideration?

 We read each collection with the same level of intensity and generosity, regardless of the fee you paid to submit.

 What if I can’t afford to pay anything right now?